Facebook stops Huawei from pre-installing apps on phones

-LONDON — Facebook has stopped letting its apps come pre-installed on smartphones sold by Huawei in order to comply with U.S. restrictions, dealing a fresh blow to the Chinese tech giant.
+LONDON — Facebook said Friday it has stopped letting its apps come pre-installed on smartphones sold by Huawei in order to comply with U.S. restrictions, a move that deals a fresh blow to the Chinese tech giant.

-The social network said Friday that it has suspended providing software for Huawei to put on its devices while it reviews recently introduced U.S. sanctions.
+The social network said it has suspended providing software for Huawei to put on its devices while it reviews recently introduced U.S. sanctions.

-Owners of existing Huawei smartphones that already have Facebook apps can continue using them and downloading updates.
+Owners of existing Huawei smartphones that already have Facebook apps can continue to use them and download updates.

 Facebook’s move is the latest fallout in the escalating U.S.-China tech feud.